List of Common Autoimmune Diseases

 Inflammatory bowel disease (IBD) is a combination of inflammatory conditions that affect the intestines and colon.
 The two primary forms of IBD are Crohn’s disease and ulcerative colitis, which cause significant inflammation in the gut.

-Despite falling under the umbrella of IBD and sharing many symptoms, Chron’s disease and ulcerative colitis are quite different.
-For instance, inflammation occurs anywhere along the digestive tract in people with Chron’s disease, whereas it’s limited to the large intestine in those with ulcerative colitis.
+Despite falling under the umbrella of IBD and sharing many symptoms, Crohn’s disease and ulcerative colitis are quite different.
+For instance, inflammation occurs anywhere along the digestive tract in people with Crohn’s disease, whereas it’s limited to the large intestine in those with ulcerative colitis.

-People with Chron’s disease have patchy inflammation, thickened colon walls, and ulcers that extend into deep tissues into the wall.
+People with Crohn’s disease have patchy inflammation, thickened colon walls, and ulcers that extend into deep tissues into the wall.
 Common symptoms include: